 In 1974, Knickerbocker Toys licensed the Holly Hobbie character for a line of rag dolls, launched in 1975.
 These were a popular toy for young American girls for several years.
 Additional products were licensed and produced, including fabrics, furniture, ceramics, games, and stationery.
 Holly Hobbie products were later marketed by American Greetings in association with Carlton Cards.

-What's your Holly Hobbie worth?
+What's your Holly Hobbie worth in 2021?
 Here are some recently sold items.

 |Knickerbocker Original Holly Hobbies 33 Tall Rag Doll||09/2021||£95.98|

 |Beautiful Holly Hobbie Knickerbocker Doll Boxed App 37||07/2021||£100.54|

 |Ashton Drake Porcelain Holly Hobbie Spring Doll Mib||08/2021||£84.94|

 |Ashton Drake Porcelain Holly Hobbie Autumn Doll Mib||07/2021||£84.94|